Growing tomatoes in Sydney

 Choose an open position for your tomatoes that receives at least six hours of full sun each day.

 Tomatoes grow happily in most soils but, like all plants, a little time spent on their soil will go a long way to healthy plants and an abundance of fruit.
 If you have clay soil (like many areas of Sydney), it’s best to raise the planting area to help with drainage.
-Add compost to help with soil structure, Dolomite to prevent blossom end rot (calcium deficiency) and a Tomato and Vegetable Food around one week before you plant your tomatoes and water in well.
+Add compost to help with soil structure, dolomite to prevent blossom end rot (calcium deficiency) and a tomato and vegetable fertiliser such as Maxicrop around one week before you plant your tomatoes.
+Make sure you water it in well.

-If you grew tomatoes last year, it’s best to choose a new spot for your plants this year to eliminate any risk of soil borne disease.
-Plants can be returned to the same location the following year – though the longer the better.
+If you grew tomatoes last year, it’s best to choose a new spot for your plants this year to eliminate any risk of soil-borne disease.
+Plants can be returned to the same location the following year – though the longer you can leave it, the better.

-If you’re planning to plant in a pot, choose a good quality Tomato and Vegie growing mix to plant them into.
+If you’re planning to plant in a pot, choose a good quality tomato and vegie growing mix to plant them into.
+We recommend Supersoil Professional Herb & Vegie Potting & Planting Mix.

 Choosing Your Variety

-There are a huge number of varieties available, with differences in growing habit and the size, shape, taste, colour and acidity of fruit.
-Here some of our favourites that we grow at Flower Power:
+There are a huge number of varieties available, with differences in both the plant's growing habit and the size, shape, taste, colour and acidity of fruit.
+We sell many varieties at Flower Power, available as either seedling or seed - here are a few of our favourites.
+Don't forget to drop in-store to see our full range of delicious tomatoes!

 Small Fruit Varieties